How To Get a Cat to Like You? 3 Tried And True Methods

 How To Get Someone Else’s Cat To Like You?

 There are times when you’ll want to win over someone else’s cat, especially if you will be cat sitting or would like to spend more time with a friend without offending their kitty.
-In these situations, all of the above tips and methods are fair game, the downside is you probably won’t have as much time or opportunity to work on them.
+In these situations, all of the above tips and methods are fair game The downside is that you probably won’t have as much time or opportunity to work on them.

 The question of “how to get a cat to like you” may cause some people to smirk, thinking that it can’t actually be done.
-The truth is getting a cat to like you isn’t all that difficult.
+The truth is that getting a cat to like you isn’t all that difficult.
 Once you have shown the kitty that you will take good care of him or her by providing food, shelter, and water, you can then show him or her that you can also provide fun, snuggles, and lots of love.
 Just remember to be patient, move slowly, and let the kitty dictate the next move.
 If you rush the process too quickly and the cat gets scared away from you, it is not over.
 Just take a step back and start again.
-Allow even more time for the cat to make the interaction.
-Put in the effort because the reward of a cat friend for life is well worth it.
+Allow even more time for the cat to initiate the interaction.
+Whatever you do, put in the effort because the reward of a cat friend for life is well worth it!

 Petozy is a brand dedicated to pet and pet parent happiness.
 Learn more about us here.